groverkaran/django-comments-tree/docs/logic.rst

 Creating the secure token for the confirmation URL
 --------------------------------------------------

 The Confirmation URL sent by email to the user has a secured token with the comment.
-To create the token Django-comments-xtd uses the module ``signed.py`` authored by Simon Willison and provided in `Django-OpenID <http://github.com/simonw/django-openid>`_.
+To create the token django-comments-tree uses the module ``signed.py`` authored by Simon Willison and provided in `Django-OpenID <http://github.com/simonw/django-openid>`_.

 ``django_openid.signed`` offers two high level functions: